Cullen Schwarz for Done Good

 Most people have become more conscious of whether the food we’re putting in our bodies is healthy and natural, or if it was processed in a factory with tons of synthetic ingredients.
 But what we put on our bodies is just as important as what we put in them.

 We’re literally bathing in the shampoos and conditioners we choose.
 And there’s a growing concern about the potential negative effects of the many chemicals major cosmetics companies have been soaking us in.
+So, it's no wonder that people are searching for the best natural shampoo for a dry scalp.

 What’s in Traditional Shampoos and Conditioners